Summer 2023 Study Abroad & Global Engagement (SAGE) Programs

 Waitlisting is available to all colleges.
 If a course is full, you may try to obtain a place in the class by getting on the waitlist.
 As space in the class becomes available, your name will advance on the waitlist.
 If enough students drop the course, you may be automatically enrolled from the waitlist.
 Please review How Waitlisting Works and Waitlist Restrictions.

 The registration process for students who are officially admitted to CSUF is different than the process for students who are not admitted to the university.
-Continuing admitted CSUF students will register through their Student Homepage; whereas, non-CSUF students will register through Open University through the Extension and International Programs office.
+Continuing admitted CSUF students will register through their Student Homepage; whereas, non-CSUF students will register through Open University through the University Extension office.

 Log on to Titan Online and go to Student Homepage and select Manage Classes.
 You will need your Campus Wide Identification Number and Password.
 View this video for registration steps https://records.fullerton.edu/registration/ See above for enrollment date availability.